-Elizabeth de Burgh, was the daughter of Richard Óg de Burgh, 2nd Earl of Ulster, and Margarite de Burgh, she was born circa 1289 at Dunfermline.
+Elizabeth de Burgh was the daughter of Richard Óg de Burgh, 2nd Earl of Ulster, and Margarite de Burgh, daughter of John de Burgh and Cecily Baillol.
+She was born circa 1289 at Dunfermline.
 Fife.

 Robert the Bruce and Elizabeth were later crowned as King and Queen of Scots at Scone Abbey on 27 March 1306.
 The coronation was carried out in defiance of the Edward I's claim of suzerainty over Scotland.

 Three months later, in June 1306, Robert the Bruce was defeated in battle by the forces of King Edward I at Methven.
 Robert sent his daughter by his first marriage, Marjorie, his wife Elizabeth and his two sisters north to Isabella MacDuff, Countess of Buchan for their safety, they were escorted by King Robert's brother, Niall Bruce and the Earl of Atholl.

 It was intended that they would then take refuge in Orkney, but were besieged by the English at Kildrummy Castle, after the castle was taken, the English had Niall Bruce hung, drawn and quartered, along with all the male defenders of the castle, but the royal ladies, escorted by the Earl of Athol, escaped on to Tain, to the north of Inverness, where they were desperately hoping to obtain a boat.